50 Secrets to Live to 100

 But what if we could push it 25 years more?

 Worldwide, there are nearly 500,000 people who have made, or surpassed, the 100-mark, and this number is projected to grow to 3.7 million by 2050.
-Here, The Remedy rounds-up the latest research that'll not only help you to live to be triple digits, but ensure you're happy doing so.
+Here, Eat This, Not That!
+Health rounds-up the latest research that'll not only help you to live to be triple digits, but ensure you're happy doing so.

 Have a Drink